Crohn’s disease is a type of inflammatory bowel disease (IBD), which

 Pair with a fresh fruit salad, your favorite soup, or a simple side salad to round out your meal.

-Getting enough calcium in your diet is especially important if you have Crohn’s disease, as some
+Getting enough calcium in your diet is especially important if you have Crohn’s disease.
+A

 Enjoy this tofu scramble with white toast or boiled potatoes and garnish with your favorite toppings, such as sliced avocado or fresh herbs.